Icofunding/Legal/cgs/CGS deployment Form.md

 ICO Launcher’s obligations:

-The Client hereby agrees to pay a fee of EUR 0 (ZERO) to * in exchange of the services included in the current Terms & Conditions once its terms are negotiated in a further agreement.
 The precise conditions of the Deployment Services Agreement shall be defined by common agreement between the Parties under an annex to this Terms & Conditions.

 #### 2.5 Relationship between the Parties